-The EA analysis includes conducting a noise analysis using the most recent version of FAA's AEDT 2D to generate DNL noise contours for the “no build” and “build” scenarios.
+The model will generate the conditions or noise contours known as Day-Night Average Sound Level (DNL), which represents the total accumulation of all sound energy, but spread out uniformly over a 24-hour period.
 The noise contours will be superimposed on a land use map depicting existing and future land uses.
-The results of the two scenarios will be compared and contrasted.
+The results of the scenarios will be compared and contrasted.
 The build scenario, and its difference relative to the no build scenario, will be evaluated to determine if the "threshold of significance" is exceeded.

 FAA acceptance of an airport’s Noise Exposure Map (NEM) and approval of a Noise Compatibility Program (NCP) allows an airport operator to become eligible to receive Federal funding to develop and implement the recommended programs within the NCP that have been designed to help mitigate aircraft noise.
-The primary use of a Part 150 Study is to determine where noise impacts facilities on and off the airport, define the eligibility of residential properties for sound insulation or purchase through FAA funded programs, or to identify other measures that can be undertaken related to air traffic procedures or other operations based functions.
+The primary use of a Part 150 Study is to determine where noise impacts occur on and off the airport, define the eligibility of residential properties for sound insulation or purchase through FAA funded programs, or to identify other measures that can be undertaken related to air traffic procedures or other operations-based functions.

 Land use compatibility is defined by the FAA in FAR Part 150, as the “use of land that is identified as normally compatible with the outdoor noise environment or an adequately attenuated noise reduction level for the indoor activities at the location.”
 The goal of the FAA’s noise compatibility guidelines is to discourage the development of incompatible land uses around airports.
-The FAA guidelines specify that DNL is the noise metric used in defining land-use compatibility.
-Both the U.S. Department of Housing and Urban Development (HUD) and the FAA define a Day-Night Average Sound Level (DNL) value of 65 dB as the threshold of incompatibility with residential land uses.
+The FAA guidelines specify that DNL is the appropriate noise metric used in defining land-use compatibility.
+Both the U.S. Department of Housing and Urban Development (HUD) and the FAA define a Day-Night Average Sound Level (DNL) value of 65 decibels (dB) as the threshold of incompatibility with residential land uses.

 The outdoor noise environment, in relation to airport noise compatibility, is measured in terms of the yearly Day-Night Sound Level (DNL) metric.
 The DNL represents noise as it occurs over a 24-hour period, with one important note: DNL treats nighttime noise differently from daytime noise.
-In determining DNL, it is assumed that the sound levels occurring at night (defined as 10 p.m. to 7 a.m.) are 10 dB louder than they really are.
+In determining DNL, it is assumed that the sound levels occurring at night (defined as 10:00PM to 7:00AM) are 10 dB louder than they really are.
 This 10 dB penalty is applied to account for greater sensitivity to nighttime noise, and the fact that events at night are often perceived to be more intrusive because nighttime ambient noise is less than daytime ambient noise.